 Do I need to quarantine when I travel to Kenya?

-As of September 2020 there is no need to quarantine for most European countries.
+As of January 2021 there is no need to quarantine for most Western countries.
 However nationals from the USA and some other risk countries need to self quarantine for 14 days.

 The Kenya travel restrictions and advice can change on a daily basis so therefore I recommend you to have a look here for more info about traveling to Kenya during Corona.